francescoo22/masters-thesis/chapters/2-Background.typ

 === Mutable and immutable variables

 // AIG
-// sistema i blocchi di codice che vanno a capo
+// TODO sistema i blocchi di codice che vanno a capo

 In Kotlin, mutability refers to the capability to alter the value of a variable after it has been initialized.
 Variables in Kotlin are either mutable, defined using the `var` keyword, or immutable, defined using the `val` keyword.
 Mutable variables, once assigned, can have their value changed during the execution of the program, while immutable variables, once assigned a value, cannot be altered subsequently.
 For instance, `var x = 5` allows you to change the value of x later in the program, while `val y = 5` maintains y at a value of 5 throughout the program.
 Mutability is a fundamental principle in programming, and Kotlin's clear distinction between `val` and `var` enhances code readability and aids in maintaining data consistency, especially in a multithreaded environment.